tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 alternative hypothesis: serial correlation

 ```
-The output provides the test statistic (F) of `162.2` and a very small p-value, which confirms the presence of serial correlation again.
+The output provides the test statistic (F) of `162.2` and a very small p-value, which suggests the presence of serial correlation again.

 {{% tip %}}
 For Stata users, the `xtserial` function can be used.
 Refer to [this article by Drukker (2003)](https://journals.sagepub.com/doi/pdf/10.1177/1536867X0300300206) for an example.

 {{% /tip %}}

 ## Alternative test approach for `fixest` users

-An alternative approach that does not rely on a test function involves regressing the OLS residuals on lagged residuals.
-A statistically significant coefficient suggests the presence of first-order serial correlation.
+For `fixest` models, an alternative approach that does not rely on a test function involves regressing the OLS residuals on lagged residuals.

 First, estimate the regression model using `feols()` from the `fixest` package.